-- Packets Statistics Interval (5~60) The default value is 10.
+Packets Statistics Interval (5~60) - The default value is 10.
 Select a value between 5 and 60 seconds from the drop-down list.
-The Packets Statistics Interval value indicates the time section of the packets statistics.
-The result of the statistics is used for analysis by SYN Flood, UDP Flood and ICMP-Flood. - DoS Protection Denial of Service protection.
+The Packets Statistics Interval value indicates the time

+DoS Protection - Denial of Service protection.
 Check the Enable or Disable button to enable or disable the DoS protection function.
 Only when it is enabled, will the flood filters be enabled.

-Dos Protection will take effect only when the traffic Statistics in "System Tools \rightarrow Statistics" is enabled.
+Dos Protection will take effect only when the Traffic Statistics in "System Tool \rightarrow Traffic Statistics" is enabled.

 - Enable ICMP-FLOOD Attack Filtering Enable or Disable the ICMP-FLOOD Attack Filtering. - ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current ICMP-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - > Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering. - UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
+When the current ICMP-FLOOD Packets number is beyond the set value, the router will startup the blocking function immediately. - > Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering. - UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
 Enter a value between 5 ~ 3600.
-When the current UPD-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
+When the current UPD-FLOOD Packets number is beyond the set value, the router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering. - TCP-SYN-FLOOD Packets Threshold (5~3600) The default value is 50.
 Enter a value between 5 ~ 3600.
-When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the Router will startup the blocking function immediately. - Ignore Ping Packet From WAN Port Enable or Disable Ignore Ping Packet From WAN Port.
+When the current TCP-SYN-FLOOD Packets numbers is beyond the set value, the router will startup the blocking function immediately. - Ignore Ping Packet From WAN Port Enable or Disable Ignore Ping Packet From WAN Port.
 The default setting is disabled.
-If enabled, the ping packet from the Internet cannot access the Router. - Forbid Ping Packet From LAN Port Enable or Disable Forbid Ping Packet From LAN Port.
+If enabled, the ping packet from the Internet cannot access the router. - Forbid Ping Packet From LAN Port Enable or Disable Forbid Ping Packet From LAN Port.
 The default setting is disabled.
-If enabled, the ping packet from LAN cannot access the Router.
+If enabled, the ping packet from LAN cannot access the router.
 This function can be used to defend against some viruses.